 Warm and cosy, this winter story was all about falling in love with archive designs and doesn't it look seasonally snug.
 Featuring soothing greys, greens and pops of berry shades, this is certainly a look suited for those colder months when it's all about fireside living.
 Shot on location in a period house in Kent for the February issue of Country Homes & Interiors, a hint of bohemian styling and classic furniture puts a modern luxe spin on these historic designs.
+Concept, styling, art direction me.
 Photography Dan Duchars.

 Complete guide to Christmas

 Christmas comes but once a year and I was tasked to make this years Ideal Home's Complete Guide to Christmas' to be jam packed full of lovely and inspiring ideas.
 With lots of decoration, craft, looks, serving, and room ideas to try, I hope I suceeded it making it look merry, and THE 'go to' guide for everything xmas.
 Keep clicking.....there's lots to see!!
 Photographs by Simon Whitmore.

 Taking inspiration from the delicate and decorative nuances of the changing seasons and shapely foliage silhouettes this decorating commission I created and styled for Country Homes & Interiors captured the best of all that encompasses the onset of autumn.
 Featuring a pretty palette of afternoon sun, pink mists and early frosts seen in beautiful leafy patterns, I matched it with blonder wood furniture and refined artisan finds to bring a more contemporary country feel.
 What do you think?!
 Concept, styling, art direction me.
 Photography David Brittain.